 Mission and Dialogue

-Students are encouraged to be men of mission though dialogue with the world around them, especially in regard to interfaith and ecumenical dialogue, community issues of justice and peace and being able to work with people of good will and all those searching for the truth.
+Students are encouraged to be men of mission, in dialogue with the world around them, in regard to interfaith and ecumenical dialogue, community issues of justice and peace and being able to work with people of good will and all those searching for the truth.
 Pastoral work in parishes, hospitals and nursing homes, schools and social welfare agencies, engage students in meeting with a wide range of people and learning to dialogue with them.
 Reflecting on these encounters helps students understand how to undertake the mission of the church.

 The New Evangelisation in today’s world